natgo/wt-wiki-scraper/wikitext-transpiled/ground/Jagdpanzer%2038(t).md

 '''Cons:'''

-* As with all tank destroyers, side and rear armour is thin and any shots can often be fatal
+* As with all tank destroyers, side and rear armour is thin, and any shots can often be fatal
 * Not great in close-quarters, this vehicle is more suited for long-range engagements
-* With the gun being placed to the right of the vehicle it has a limited traverse range to the left
+* With the gun being placed to the right of the vehicle, it has a limited traverse range to the left
 * The roof armour is fairly thin, which makes the Hetzer vulnerable to artillery barrages and aircraft
 * Lower front glacis plate is thin in comparison to the entire front, cover this if possible
 * As with turretless vehicles, the Hetzer is more vulnerable to being flanked